 Program

-The Vaccinology and Immunotherapeutics Program provides Master of Science (M.Sc.) and Doctor of Philosophy (Ph.D.) students with opportunities to study cutting-edge advances in the field vaccinology and infectious diseases.
-It combines interdisciplinary and multidisciplinary academic learning with practical experience under the mentorship of a team of experts focused on two main streams:
+The Vaccinology and Immunotherapeutics Program at the University of Saskatchewan provides students with opportunities to study cutting-edge advances in the field vaccinology and infectious diseases.

 Research supervisors